About MH Day

 Silence is deadly for social issues.
 When they’re covered in silence, challenges that surround them don’t get addressed and they don’t become relevant for decision-makers.

 That’s why WASH United initiated a global day dedicated to menstruation: the Menstrual Hygiene Day (MH Day), on 28 May.
-On the first MH Day in 2014, 155 partner organisations participated and 89 media pieces about menstruation were published around May 28.
+On the first MH Day in 2014, 155 partner organisations participated and 89 media pieces about menstruation were published.

 Since then, MH Day has taken place every year and, over the past 10 years, has grown into a global movement.
 In 2024, our monitoring tools tracked 23,400 pieces of media coverage, and the number of partner organizations has exceeded 1,150.